-The visitor center website offers a lot of information about activities, tours, and guided hikes.
-You can also rent bikes or book the "Perfect Day Package," which includes a trolly tour, movie, and a boxed lunch.
-For even more adventure, you can replace the trolly tour with a Jeep tour.
+The visitor center website provides extensive information on activities, tours, and hikes.
+Options include bike rentals and the "Perfect Day Package," which features a trolley tour, a movie, and a boxed lunch.
+For an added thrill, consider replacing the trolley tour with a Jeep tour.

-Start with a trip to The Broadmoor Seven Falls, but park at the Norris Penrose Event Center and take the shuttle as there is no parking at the falls.
+After the Garden of the Gods, explore other attractions in Colorado Springs.
+Start with The Broadmoor Seven Falls, but remember to park at the Norris Penrose Event Center and take the shuttle, as there's no parking at the falls.

 Rocky Mountains National Park

-Interesting Fact: The 30-mile-long Continental Divide Trail runs right through the middle of the park, splitting it into its Eastern and Western sections.
+Interesting Fact: The park features the 30-mile-long Continental Divide Trail, dividing it into Eastern and Western sections.

 Activities include hiking, camping, whitewater rafting, fishing, and hunting.